Prince of Persia: The Two Thrones Game Cover

 • “This game may be old, it may have been poorly optimized, it may take a bit of time to get it to work the way it's supposed to, but man do I love this game.”

-Character development in the game is noted for its engaging storyline and emotional depth, particularly in titles like "Sands of Time" and "Warrior Within."
-However, some players criticize the execution, describing the protagonist's transformation as forced and clichéd, with abrupt changes in character traits that feel contrived and poorly integrated into the narrative.
-Overall, while there are attempts at character growth, they often fall flat due to predictable arcs and inconsistent storytelling.
+Character development in the game is noted for its engaging storyline and emotional depth, particularly in "Sands of Time" and "Warrior Within."
+However, many reviewers criticize the execution as contrived and clichéd, with abrupt changes in the protagonist's character driven by his sidekick, Farah, leading to a forced redemption arc that lacks subtlety and depth.
+Overall, while there are attempts at character growth, they often feel rushed and poorly integrated into the narrative.

 • “Engaging storyline with compelling character development and emotional depth.”